Guide to Nowruz Festival 2025

 Bonfire leaping and skies full of colour

-During this night there’s also fireworks and firecrackers and celebrations in the streets.
+During this night there are also fireworks and firecrackers and celebrations in the streets.
 To keep energy levels high, it’s typical to snack on berries, nuts, and fresh and dried fruits.

 The first day feast